 There are many resources to help people stop smoking.
-A good place to start is by visiting Smokefree.gov or Ashline.org (Arizona Smokers Helpline) for access to free information and resources to help you quit smoking.
+An excellent place to start is by visiting Smokefree.gov or Ashline.org (Arizona Smokers Helpline) for access to free information and resources to help you quit smoking.
 (3,4)

 (2) Secondhand Smoke